 When the doctor writes a prescription, it is important that you are able to read and understand the directions for taking the medication.

 If you have questions about your prescription or how you should take the medicine, ask your doctor or pharmacist.
 If you do not understand the directions, make sure you ask someone to explain them.
 It is important to take the medicine as directed by your doctor.

-Keeping a record of the medications you take and the instructions for taking them can help you get the most benefit from them.
-A worksheet like the one at the end of this booklet can help.
+Keeping a record of all the medications you take with instructions for how to take them may be useful.
+Worksheet 3 at the end of this booklet is a sample chart that can help.